Sudden Emergency Defense in Car Accident Lawsuits

 It’s important to understand that you can overcome the defendant’s assertion that they are shielded from liability due to the sudden emergency defense.
 You’ll have to show that the defendant did not act reasonably under the circumstances, however.

 Though an emergency situation does give defendant’s a wider “berth” of reasonable conduct, some actions may still be unreasonable.
 For example, if the defendant sees that the road is coming to a sudden end, and they have to merge, then it may be unreasonable for them to immediately merge into a crowded lane (at high speed) as opposed to slowing down or coming to a stop, first.
 If the defendant acts unreasonably in an emergency situation — in other words, if a reasonable person would have acted differently — then they can be held liable for the damages caused.

 Contact an Experienced Phoenix Car Accident Lawyer for a Free and Confidential Consultation

-Here at Hirsch & Lyon, our team of attorneys has decades of experience litigating motor vehicle accident claims (including car accident claims) on behalf of those who have been injured due to the fault of another — unlike many of our competitors, we focus exclusively on such disputes.
+Here at Hirsch & Lyon, our team of attorneys has decades of experience litigating motor vehicle accident claims (including car accident claims) on behalf of those who have been injured due to the fault of another.

 This specialized approach to litigation has given us deep insight into our practice areas and how to effectively advocate in challenging situations.
 We are able to anticipate the tactics that will be employed by the defendant and undermine or otherwise circumvent the hazards altogether.
 Since our founding, we have achieved substantial success in motor vehicle accident litigation, and have recovered over $100 million for our clients.